-The doctor’s office staff uses this information to confirm your coverage, verify eligibility and to send the health insurance company a request for payment of your medical bill.
-Be sure that you’ve updated your policy and your demographics at every appointment because much of this information may have changed since your last visit.
+The doctor’s office staff uses this information to confirm your coverage, verify eligibility, and to send the health insurance company a request for payment of your medical bill.
+Please be sure to update your policy and demographics at every appointment because much of this information may have changed since your last visit.

 How is my doctor’s office paid?